cjrpaterson/sonos-cron/README.md

 ### Usage

 1. Install dependencies with composer (`composer install`).
+2. Copy `src/parameters.yml.dist` to `src/parameters.yml` and add relevant values.
-2. Add a cron job to run `php src/cron.php` however frequently you like; every 1 minute would mean messages are processed in near-realtime.
+3. Add a cron job to run `php src/cron.php` however frequently you would like messages to be processed.

 ### Handlers
 Handlers are registered in order to process specific API actions, e.g. `say`, `next` and `volume`.
 The handler which should be called is defined by the attribute `handler` in the body of the SQS message.
 Currently only the `say` handler is implemented.